On the generalized dimensions of multifractal eigenstates: Introduction

-This relation should obviously hold approximately only since the range of the generalized dimension and that of the level compressibility are limited as $0\leq D_2/d\leq 1$ but $0\leq\chi\leq 1$, leaving the range of validity for the limit of weak--multifractality.
+This relation should obviously hold approximately only since the range of the correlation dimension and that of the level compressibility are limited as $0\leq D_2/d\leq 1$ and $0\leq\chi\leq 1$, respectively, leaving the validity of (\ref{chiD2}) to the limit of weak--multifractality; i.e. if $D_2\to d$ then $\chi\to 0$.

+More recently, Bogomolny and Giraud\cite{BG11} showed that for systems at criticality in $d$--dimensions $D_1$ and $\chi$ can be related in a very simple way: